timfreund/monokube/README.md

 `./cluster/.ssh/id_rsa` key.
 Too bad you don't know the machine IP addresses yet.

-Now run `./monokube-update-metadata.sh` and once complete you should find a file named `./cluster/inventory`.
+Run `./monokube-update-metadata.sh` and once complete you should find a file named `./cluster/inventory`.
 I'm not going to force you to use Ansible to configure the hosts, but I'm using Ansible so the project generates an Ansible inventory file.
 Maybe that becomes a configuration option in the future.
-If you do have ansible installed, go into the cluster directory and run `ansible -i inventory all -a w`
+For now, if you'd like to configure ansible run `cd ./ansible && ./setup.sh`.
+Once done, run `./venv/bin/activate` followed by `ansible all -a w` to test a command.
+There's a README.md in the ansible directory with more information.

 Now do what you need to do to test a Kubernetes installation.